sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist373.rst

 - Fix: (#347): possible crash of LLVM builds (clang-cl, Intel NextGen) on pre-AVX (SSE4-only) CPUs.
 - Fix: (#348): bitrol/bitror script functions return incorrect results when argument is negative (regression since ported from Avisynth 2.6 to plus)
 - Fix: (#350): ConvertXXX to accept YV411 clip's frame property _ChromaLocation set to 'left','topleft' and 'bottomleft' instead of giving an error message.
+- Fix: (#360): plane filler wrongly assumed that pitch is rowsize, would crash when aligned Crop was immediately followed by a GreyScale.

 Optimizations
 ~~~~~~~~~~~~~